My Brain Tumor

-I am a healthy, active person, but this past winter, I began to experience abnormal headaches.
+I am a healthy, active person, but in 2016, I began to experience abnormal headaches.
 I have migraines about once a year and can manage them naturally, but over the course of six months, I experienced 15 migraines.
 As a neurologist, I knew that these were atypical headaches.
 Although I was feeling fine and maintained my usual level of activity, the headaches progressed in severity and frequency until I could no longer ignore my body’s message.

 After a few frustrating mishaps in the medical world that delayed a useful diagnostic workup, a doctor finally ordered my brain MRI.
 After the study, I was instructed to head to the ER without further information despite repeatedly asking for answers.
 In the ER, no one knew why I was there, but they placed me in an exam room where I waited for 30 minutes.